 For those contemplating weddings, baptisms and funerals, we offer guidance and support to families and individuals throughout our community and also to the younger members through Camel Club and to mothers and small children with Bumps, Tots & Toddlers.
 When people are facing particular challenges in their daily lives, we offer practical support.

 Looking after our church building and churchyard in as environmentally-friendly manner as possible is continually at the forefront of our minds.
 Much of the impetus for this has been led by the children in the parish.
+Currently we have two areas within the churchyard which are kept unmown to encourage wild flowers to flourish which, in turn, attract butterflies and bees.

 See more of our beautiful church in this aerial video.